anbudamo/chatbot-readme/README.md

     consul_asked INTEGER DEFAULT 0
 );
 ```
-The app can now be run and tested locally by executing the app.py file in the backend folder using ```bash python backend/app.py```
+The app can now be run and tested locally by executing the app.py file in the backend folder using ```python backend/app.py```

 ## Learn More